arundo/adtk/docs/userguide.rst

     :height: 400px
     :alt: cyclic

-    Applying `STLDecomposition` to a cyclic series fails to detect anomalous behavior.
+    Applying `ClassicSeasonalDecomposition` to a cyclic series fails to detect anomalous behavior.

 Currently, ADTK does not provide a transformer that removes cyclic patterns from cyclic (but not seasonal) time series.
 However, :py:mod:`adtk.detector.AutoregressionAD` can capture changes of autoregressive relationship (the relationship between a data point and points in its near past) and could be used for cyclic (but not seasonal) series in some situations.